philadams-zz/philadams.net/src/quotes.md

 > lives. _Carol Dweck_

 -
+> I have no special talents.
+I am only passionately curious. _Albert Einstein_

+-
-> I never worry about the future it comes soon enough. _Albert Einstein_
+> I never worry about the future, it comes soon enough. _Albert Einstein_

 -
 > If you can't explain it to a six year old, you don't understand it yourself.